mcavs/ESTUStat_2024Spring_MachineLearningMethodsandApplications/Homeworks/Homework1/Readme.md

 ## Assignments

 You can find your assignment with your initial (For example, Ali Yılmaz's initial is AY).
-The tasks are assigned to you randomly.

 Task 1: EÇ, ÜS, FK